AstarNetwork/astar-docs/docs/wasm/index.md

 # WASM

-The **WASM** section explains the Wasm stack on Astar/Shiden, advanced techniques, and tutorials with Wasm smart contracts.
+The **WASM** section explains the Wasm stack on Astar/Shiden, advanced topics, and tutorials with Wasm smart contracts.

 If you want to start building right away we encourage you to check out [**Swanky Suite**](sc-dev/tools/swanky) - the all-in-one tool for WASM smart contract developers within the Polkadot and Kusama ecosystem.